amigazen/unix.lib_sasc/README.md

 - **curses.lib**: Updated version of Simon Raybould's Amiga port of _curses_ now BSD licensed
 - **psockets.lib**: A brand new Amiga port of _psockets_ wrapping _bsdsocket.library_
 - **pthread.lib**: A brand new Amiga native implementation of _pthread_
-- **Full set of POSIX libraries**: For full POSIX compatibility libdl and libiconv are also needed... watch this space!
+- **Full set of POSIX libraries**: For full POSIX compatibility regex, libdl and libiconv are also needed... watch this space!
 - **Designed for use with _unsui_**: Used as the standard C library for amigazen project's _unsui_ POSIX runtime for Amiga

 ### Development Goals